 Matt himself was a local pro in the ’80s, but he couldn’t chase that dream for too long.
 His father was a business owner, and Matt was going to have to take that business over at some point, so he eventually had to push the racing bug aside and went to school, got married, and started a family of his own.
 And the one thing he still knew and loved was the sport of motocross.
 His boys weren’t hard to convince, either.

-“On the weekends, for recreation we would race motocross,” Matt Tedder said.
+“On the weekends, for recreation, we would race motocross,” Matt Tedder said.
 “We wouldn’t go out and ride desert – we would actually motocross race.
-As a family we had this beat-up, old Winnebago and a crappy, old, enclosed trailer and every kind of bike you could think of with me and my five sons racing.
-Every color bike you could think.
-I’m maintaining all the bikes; bald tires, burned out clutches...”
+As a family, we had this beat-up, old Winnebago and a crappy, old, enclosed trailer and every kind of bike you could think of with me and my five sons racing.
+Every color bike you could think of.
+I’m maintaining all the bikes; bald tires, burned-out clutches...”

 For Matt, it was just a good time to spend with his family, but the boys eventually started becoming aware of some other racers who were quite a bit more serious about it.
 Dakota had befriended a young amateur standout named Blake Baggett, so he was inspired to do like Baggett was doing.

 “I was probably 13 years old, or 14 and still just riding for fun,” Dakota said.
 “I was friends with Blake Baggett and his whole goal was to become a champion.
 For me, it was just to have fun riding.
 I just wanted to beat my brothers and have a good time at it on the weekend.”